prody/ProDy/doc/examples/dynamics/pca/pca_blast.rst

 See Also
 ===============================================================================

-User is referred to other examples in :ref:`pca` for illustration of comparative analysis of theoretical and computational data.
+User is referred to other examples in :ref:`pca-xray` for illustration of comparative analysis of theoretical and computational data.

 |questions|